Planned maintenance

 There are two main types of planned maintenance.
-The first is planned preventive maintenance, which is scheduled maintenance aimed at repairing assets before they fail.
-An example would be conducting maintenance on a forklift after every 150 hours of operation.
+The first is planned preventive maintenance (opens in new tab), which is scheduled maintenance aimed at repairing assets before they fail.
+The second is planned and unscheduled maintenance (opens in new tab), which is based on having a strategy in place to repair or replace an asset as quickly as possible when it fails.

 Start planning your maintenance with this PM checklist template